mobiletonster/blogposts/code/stardrive/stardrive-agent-part1.md

 {
     "IsDirectory":false,
     "Name":"SampleText.txt",
-    "Path":"C:\\StarDriveData\\SampleText.txt","LastModified":"2022-12-23T23:55:38.8980915-07:00",
+    "Path":"C:\\StarDriveData\\SampleText.txt",
+    "LastModified":"2022-12-23T23:55:38.8980915-07:00",
     "Size":64
 }
 ```

-However, we get an error trying to serialize the `FileInfo` class.
+However, we get an error when trying to serialize the `FileInfo` class.

 ![serializer chokes on the FileInfo class](images/part1/9-serialize-error.png)

-We could attempt to try some of the suggestions given in the exception message, but I think we can be satisfied that our DTO is going to be an improvement over the `FileInfo` class.
+We could try some of the suggestions given in the exception message, but I'm satisfied that our DTO is an improvement over the `FileInfo` class as a transfer structure.

+>For more details on serialization/deserialization read [JSON serialization and deserialization (marshalling and unmarshalling) in .NET - overview](https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/overview) on the Microsoft Learn website.

+1. Compile to executable/single file
+2. Move our DTO to a Shared Library
-1) Make the console app a Windows Service friendly app
+3. Make the console app a Windows Service friendly app
-2) Add SignalR code to connect to a server, however, we don't have a server and we would have build that now....which is a lot
+4. Add SignalR code to connect to a server, however, we don't have a server and we would have build that now....which is a lot